 5) Get Mind-Mapping

-Is easy to get bogged down in the focusing on a business name that literally describes your brand.
-Sometimes it can be helpful to use a mind-mapping technique to jot down descriptions of feelings, emotions, techniques, tools or experiences that directly relate to your brand… and then uncover simple words that sums it all up.
+Is easy to get bogged down in focusing on a business name that literally describes your brand.
+Sometimes it can be helpful to use a mind-mapping technique to jot down descriptions of feelings, emotions, techniques, tools, or experiences that directly relate to your brand… and then uncover simple words that sum it all up.